Faculty Senate Constitution

 - The Faculty Senate shall make its own bylaws, have the right to expel a member for excessive absences, and hold a special election to fill this vacancy.

 IV.
-Terms and Elections for Faculty Senate
+Elections for Faculty Senate

-- Nominations shall be made through a nominating ballot sent to each faculty member in the area for which an election is appropriate.
-Elections shall be conducted in the spring semester or as vacancies occur.
+- Elections shall be conducted in the spring semester or as vacancies occur.
 Terms for new Senators shall begin at the conclusion of the May transitional meeting.

-- A faculty member may be elected to fulfill a vacancy and will serve the duration of the unexpired term.
-The replacement Senator may be re-elected for a new consecutive three-year term if he or she has served less than 50% of the unexpired term.
+- A replacement Senator may be re-elected for a new consecutive two-year term if he or she has served less than 50% of the unexpired term.

-- Whenever any reorganization of programs, departments, divisions, or other service areas affects representation of the Faculty Senate, the Senate officers, acting in concert, shall be empowered to remedy the imbalance temporarily through whatever means are acceptable to the Senate as a whole.
+- Whenever any reorganization of programs, departments, communities, or other service areas affects representation of the Faculty Senate, the Senate officers, acting in concert, shall be empowered to remedy the imbalance temporarily through whatever means are acceptable to the Senate as a whole.
 The remedy adopted shall prevail until the next general election.

 V. Meetings and Reports